xma711/notebook/machine_learning/model_selection/README.md

 If it is case 2, we should observer training error stays very small all the way (because the maximum sample size is still not enough), and the test error stays large (because we don't really learn anything)..
-However, from the observation, we only know that the sample size is defintely not enough; but cannot say if the approximation error is really large.
+However, from the observation, we only know that the sample size is definitely not enough; but cannot say if the approximation error is really large.
 If we can afford to get more data, then we should observe the test error starts to drop at some point but the training error will increase to reflect the approximation error.